hheimbuerger/code-brainstormer-lm/docs/project_overview.md

 Each method is represented as a node with four separate aspects:

-* descriptor: the method name
+* identifier: the method name
 * signature: the method parameters and return types
 * specification: the description of the method, use cases and internal logic, think the method's docstring
 * implementation: primarily a textual description of the method's logic, including a complete list of all method calls it can invoke.